Michael-Cassidy-88/python/README.md

 # python
 Anything about Python

-\n This repository will document my journey into python, and will contain different projects associated with python
+This repository will document my journey into python, and will contain different projects associated with python